Bray, Berkshire: History

-Local government
+Governance

-Since the redistribution of parliamentary boundaries which took effect at the 2010 general election, Bray has been in Maidenhead, the constituency of former Prime Minister Theresa May.
+Since the redistribution of parliamentary boundaries, which took effect at the 2010 general election, Bray has been in Maidenhead.
 In terms of local government, it is in the Bray electoral ward of the Royal Borough of Windsor and Maidenhead.

 Amenities

 Restaurants

 Bray contains two of the eight three-Michelin-starred restaurants in the United Kingdom: The Fat Duck is a restaurant run by chef Heston Blumenthal in the centre of Bray.
 The restaurant opened in 1995, and has held a three-star Michelin Guide rating since 2004.
-In 2005, it was named as the best restaurant in the world by Restaurant magazine and in 2008, 2009 and 2010, Best Restaurant in the UK, scoring a maximum 10 out of 10 in the Good Food Guide.
+In 2005, it was named the best restaurant in the world by Restaurant magazine and in 2008, 2009 and 2010, Best Restaurant in the UK, scoring a maximum 10 out of 10 in the Good Food Guide.
 The Waterside Inn was founded in 1972 by the brothers Michel and Albert Roux after their success with Le Gavroche.
 It is currently run by Michel's son, Alain and Frederic Poulette.
-The restaurant has three Michelin stars and in 2010 became the first restaurant outside France to retain all three stars for 25 years.
+The restaurant has three Michelin stars and in 2010 became the second restaurant outside France to retain all three stars for 25 years.